-The District addressed many of these issues with Developer at a meeting on February 25, 2020.
-Since that meeting, and unlike other developers in the area, Developer has been entirely unresponsive to District's efforts to have further meetings, and to further discuss potential impacts related to Developer's numerous projects proposed throughout Menlo Park.
-The District is hopeful that collaboration with City and Developer, as outlined in this letter, will yield meaningful solutions that alleviate the impacts caused by the Project.
-District is prepared to provide information as necessary to assist City and Developer in addressing each of the District's concerns regarding the proposed Project.
+The District addressed many of these issues with the Developer at a meeting on February 25, 2020.
+Since that meeting, and unlike other developers in the area, this Developer has been entirely unresponsive to District's efforts to have further meetings, and to acknowledge potential impacts related to Developer's numerous projects proposed throughout Menlo Park.
+The District understands that the City will soon consider Greystar's projects for approval.
+The District, therefore, requests urgent and serious attention to the concerns expressed in this letter.